 Climate and Society is not affiliated with any PhD program and does not guarantee admission to a PhD program.
 Approximately 30% of graduates, however, go on to PhD, law or other graduate studies within three years of graduating.

-The MA in Climate and Society is an Earth Institute education program.
+The MA in Climate and Society partners with the Earth Institute.
 The Earth institute provides students with opportunities and support for research assistantships, internships, extracurricular programming including speaker series, networking, professional development and other practical skill-building activities.